Francismensah/Francismensah/README.md

 <h1 align="center">Hi 👋, I'm Francis Morkeh Mensah</h1>
-<h3 align="center">I am an IT professional with extensive experience in DevOps engineering, automation, infrastructure engineering, and cloud computing.
+<h3 align="center">I am an IT professional with extensive experience in software engineering.
 I am highly skilled in these areas and have a passion for learning new skills and technologies.
 I am confident that my expertise and drive to expand my knowledge make me an ideal candidate for any IT related position.</h3>

-- 📫 How to reach me **francismensah11111@gmail.com**
+- 📫 How to reach me **codewithmorkeh@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">